A Survey of Continual Reinforcement Learning

 Embodied agents are agents that interact with the environment through sensors and actuators, such as virtual agents and robots \cite{fan2022minedojo,mendez2023EmbodiedLifelong}.
 The development of embodied agents with CL capabilities has gained increasing attention, particularly with the advent of LLMs \cite{tziafas2024lifelong}.
 Recent works have demonstrated how LLMs can enhance embodied agents by enabling efficient skill acquisition, interpretable knowledge storage, and adaptive reuse of learned behaviors \cite{wang2024voyager, meng2025preserving}.
 Such capabilities align closely with the goals of CRL, particularly in addressing catastrophic forgetting and improving generalization across tasks.
-Additionally, leveraging multimodal models, such as vision-language frameworks, has shown promise in improving sample efficiency and facilitating autonomous exploration in sparse reward environments \cite{palo2025diffusion}.
 While some continual embodied agents often rely on imitation learning to acquire new behaviors and adapt to novel \cite{kim2024online,wang2024voyager,zeng2025continual}, recent advancements have begun to explore the integration of CRL into this domain \cite{meng2025preserving}.
 This shift is motivated by the need for agents to autonomously learn from dynamic, interactive environments and operate without predefined task boundaries.
-Despite the application of CRL to embodied agents being relatively nascent, the embodied agents offer a compelling direction for CRL research, serving as a platform to study lifelong learning in complex, real-world scenarios.
+Despite the application of CRL to embodied agents being relatively nascent, it offers a compelling direction for CRL research, serving as a platform to study lifelong learning in complex, real-world scenarios.